 Share your Traeger stories on social media and gain exclusive access to gear, content, and experiences.Apply Now

-In a large stockpot, combine one gallon of water, the rub, curing salt, brown sugar, allspice (if using), peppercorns, bay leaves, and liquid smoke.
+In a large stockpot, combine one gallon of water, the rub, curing salt, brown sugar, peppercorns and bay leaves.
 Bring to a boil over high heat to dissolve the salt and sugar granules.
 Take off the heat and add in 1/2 gallon of water and ice.

 When ready to cook, start the Traeger grill on Smoke with the lid open until the fire is established (4 to 5 minutes).
 Set the temperature to 250 degrees F and preheat, lid closed, for 10 to 15 minutes.